LF-DevOps-Intern/3_4_vm_container-subin-amit-unN00b/Answers.md

 its running on a real hardware.

 #### 2. Explain Working mechanism of Containers.

+Container, in simple terms can be thought of as a package that contains everything that is needed, inside a single unit.
+Using the same concept, containers in IT contains all the required dependencies along with the code.
+This makes us easy to set up the environment, whether it is for development or deployment.
+Unlike VMs, the container engine isolates the programs from other programs.
+We can focus less on how to manage dependencies and other nuances that we might face while setting up the environment.

 #### 3. What problem does Virtualization solves and what is its drawback in context to modern application deployments?
 #### 4. What are the problems Container solves in regard to app deployment and how it solves?